romosken/romosken/README.md

 # Hello there!
 My name is Rodrigo!

-I'm currently focused in learning Kotlin and amplify my knowledge in code best practices and architecture!
+I'm currently focused in improving my Javascript and its frameworks!

 I'm a Backend guy that loves to break the head solving challenges! 🤔🤔